Ezzkings/web-calculator/README.md

 # web-calculator
-A site with an calculator.
+A website with some calculators.